Data last updated

 PACE financing interest rates

 Interest rates on Ygrene financing options will vary based on the customer.
-In 2018, options offered to EnergySage users had interest rates ranging from 4.99 percent to 8.49 percent.
+Options offered to EnergySage users often have interest rates ranging from 4.99 percent to 8.49 percent.
 (Note: all interest rates are subject to lender approval.)